55 Madison Avenue Suite 400

 From start-up to Fortune 500 companies, our extensive New Jersey accounting industry knowledge base and proven track record of accomplishments enables our firm, RSI, to expeditiously and thoroughly tailor and fulfill each New Jersey Accounting Executive Search.
 Simply, we provide outstanding service and bottom line results by servicing a comprehensive range of disciplines.

-This is a list of the 2012 Fortune 500 Companies in New Jersey.
 There are 21 Fortune 500 Companies in the state, including 5 in the top 100.
 The NJ cities with the most Fortune 500 Companies are Franklin Lakes (2) and Newark (2).
 There are some household name corporations headquartered in New Jersey, such as: Johnson & Johnson, Prudential Financial, Toys “R” Us, Hertz, Campbell Soup, and Avis.

 Welcome to New Jersey, the “Garden State.”
 New Jersey was one of America’s original 13 colonies the 3rd US state to enter the Union.
 The state lies in the Middle Atlantic and Northeastern regions, east of Pennsylvania, south of New York, north of Delaware, and along the Atlantic coast.
 New Jersey’s capital city, Trenton, is 33 miles from Philadelphia, PN and 66 miles from New York, NY.
 The state’s motto is “liberty and prosperity;” the state animal is the horse; the state flower is the common violet; the state bird is the American Goldfinch; the state fruit is the Highbush Blueberry; and the state bug is the Honeybee.
 Many famous entertainers and political figures were born in New Jersey, including: Buzz Aldrin, Jason Alexander, Samuel Alito, Jon Bon Jovi, Grover Cleveland, Lou Costello, Danny DeVito, Michael Douglass, Steve Forbes, James Gandolfini, Ed Harris, Whitney Houston, Derek Jeter, Artie Lange, Queen Latifah, Jerry Lewis, Ray Liotta, Andrew McCarthy, Troy “Murphdog” Murphy, Joe Pesci, Antonin Scalia, Frank Sinatra, Kevin Spacey, Bruce Springsteen, Martha Stewart, Meryl Streep, John Travolta, Frankie Valli, and Lee Van Cleef.